apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 - What arguments should the function passed to `transform_layout` accept?

-  In these examples, `N` is the number of dimensions of the array, prior to the transformation.
+  In these examples, the tensor is rank `N` prior to the transformation.

   Option 3 is preferred.